-95% of testicular cancers are of a type called germ cell tumors.
+Nearly all testicular cancers are of a type called germ cell tumors.
 There are 2 major types of germ cell tumors: seminomas and nonseminomas.
 There are several types of nonseminomas, all of which tend to be more aggressive than most seminomas.
 They are distinguished with microscopic examination as well as by blood tests for tumor markers.
-Some tumors may have more than 1 cell type.
+Some tumors may have more than one cell type.
 Nonseminomas are less easily cured than seminomas.

 Tis ( in situ )—The cancer is very localized and has not spread to other areas.